Does Medicare Cover Compression Stockings?

-The Vein Treatment Clinic offers the highest level of care, with Board-Certified vein specialists that have the education and experience to ensure you receive an accurate diagnosis and an effective treatment plan.
+The Vein Treatment Center offers the highest level of care, with Harvard Trained vein specialists that have the education and experience to ensure you receive an accurate diagnosis and an effective treatment plan.
 These experts are focused on strong patient/physician relationships, and they make it a point to include you as a partner in the evaluation and treatment process.
 Staff members provide support if you have questions on what Medicare covers, and they can assist you with your private insurance plan, as well.

 Dr. Namrata Khimani

 If you have varicose veins and spider veins, suffer from leg cramps, leg swelling, or restless leg syndrome, come see Dr. Khimani at our Vein Treatment Center NYC.
 Most procedures are covered by major medical insurances, including Medicare.
 Call us and get verified today.